Stephen Alfred Forbes: Biography

 Born into a pioneer family, of Scots and Dutch ancestry, he spent his youth near Freeport, Illinois, in Stephenson County.
-Beyond his common school education up to age 14, Forbes's only formal studies at the secondary level were three months during the winter term of 1859–1860 at Beloit Academy in Wisconsin, a year at Rush Medical College in Chicago after the United States Civil War, and the spring term of 1871 at Normal University, Normal, Illinois.
+Beyond his common school education up to age 14, Forbes's only formal studies at the secondary level were three months during the winter term of 1859–1860 at Beloit Academy in Wisconsin, a year at Rush Medical College in Chicago after the Civil War, and the spring term of 1871 at Illinois State Normal University in Normal, Illinois.

 Shortly after his fourteenth birthday in 1858, young Stephen witnessed one of the eight famous Lincoln–Douglas debates staged throughout Illinois for a seat in the U.S. Senate.
 Forbes, apparently emboldened by the contentious atmosphere of the occasion, embarrassed his family and fellow citizens by publicly scolding Douglas from the audience for what he perceived as a Douglas insult to Lincoln.
-At the age of 17 (in 1861) Forbes would enter the Union Army with his brother and serve with distinction until the end of hostilities in 1865.
+At the age of 17 (in 1861) Forbes entered the Union Army with his brother and served with distinction until the end of hostilities in 1865.
+At the age of 18, he was captured by Confederate forces and was held in a prison camp for four months.
+After his release he was hospitalized for three months while recovering from scurvy and malaria.
+He then rejoined his regiment and was promoted to captain at age 20.

 In 1867, Forbes invested in a strawberry farm in Carbondale, Illinois, which, according to his daughter Ethel, sparked Forbes's interest in the flora of southern Illinois.

 Following his year of medical school at Rush College, Forbes farmed and taught school in southern Illinois.
 During this time he began his first studies in natural science in his leisure hours.
 His first published works appeared in American Entomologist and Botanist in 1870, and a new plant species, which he was the first researcher to describe, was named Saxifraga forbesii in his honor.

 Forbes's work in natural history came to the attention of John Wesley Powell, then the curator of the museum of the Illinois Natural History Society in Normal.
 After Powell's departure from the state to pursue studies in the American West, the Illinois Natural History Society was disbanded and metamorphosed into the state-supported State Laboratory of Natural History.